-Leave will be granted and full pay provided to employees called to serve on jury duty.
+Leave will be granted and full pay provided to employees called to serve on jury 650 Payroll policies and procedures Page | 6 duty.

 If an employee is called for jury duty on a scheduled work day, and the jury duty is completed before the end of the day, the employee is expected to return to work.
 Department heads with shift requirements will discuss the schedule expectations with an employee who serves on jury duty.
 Time spent on jury duty does not count as hours worked for the purposes of calculating overtime or compensatory time.
 The compensation check the employee receives for jury duty does not have to be returned to the County.